owendodd/cafe/content/archive/side-effect.md

 +++
 Café Forgot presents SIDE EFFECT imagined by Jade Forrest Marks + Cara Marie Piazza.

-Join us for our opening fête on the evening of Thursday March 19th co-hosted by a queer cooking collective, Spiral Theory Test Kitchen.
+Join us for our opening fête on the evening of Thursday March 19th co-hosted by queer cooking collective, Spiral Theory Test Kitchen.
 Delight in a Cum Over Cake by 69herbs + STTK, made with aphrodisiac and heart opening herbs.
-Shroud and immerse yourself in a sonically charged dye bath installation by Cara Marie Piazza and Emil Bognar Nasdor.
+Shroud and immerse yourself in a sonically charged dye bath installation by Cara Marie Piazza and Emil Bognar-Nasdor.
 Color changing libations and spiked kombucha as well as edible treats will be provided.

 Beginning Friday Mar 20, Jade Forrest Marks of 69herbs curates a weekend of fantasy, faggotry, and frivolity.
 Join us for a series of workshops and offerings bridging the worlds of herbalism, somatics, fashion, harm reduction and art.